ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 Secure enclaves are isolated servers with two very powerful properties:

 - They have extremely limited IO and need explicit inbound and outbound connections to receive and send data.
-No one can simply SSH into an enclave and see data as it is being processed, nor can data end up unexpectedly in log files.
+No one can SSH into an enclave and see data as it is being processed, nor can data end up unexpectedly in log files.
 - The underlying infrastructure "attests" what is running inside.
-So when we write some software to deploy into an enclave, the physical infrastructure will hash the software and environment and place these values into a document that it digitally signs.
+So when we write some software to deploy into an enclave, the physical infrastructure will hash the software and environment and place these values into a digitally signed document.
 In short, the cloud infrastructure implicitly guarantees to those connecting to the enclave the exact processing and behaviour of what is running inside the enclave.

-This is extremely powerful as we can use these characteristics to clearly structure rules around what processes can decrypt what data (not what servers or people - what actual computation is approved!).
+This is extremely powerful as we can use these characteristics to clearly structure rules around what processes can decrypt data (not what servers or people - what actual computation is approved!).
 As you can imagine, all of the major cloud providers have developed an enclave offering of one form or another (AWS, Azure, GPC, Alibaba Cloud, IBM, Oracle, OVH Cloud.... the list goes on) over the past few years and billions worth of investments have been poured into the domain.

 We can leverage secure enclaves to broker trust between multiple parties by guaranteeing what process will be applied to their respective sensitive data and the controls in place to protect the confidentiality of their data throughout its life cycle.

 ### What is Differential Privacy?

-While the focus of this workshop is on synthetic data, there are different approaches to create synthetic data.
-The only approach which gives a theoretical privacy gaurentee is called Differentially Private (DP) synthetic data.
+While this workshop focuses on synthetic data, there are different approaches to creating synthetic data.
+The only method which gives a theoretical privacy guarantee is called Differentially Private (DP) synthetic data.

 Differential privacy, coined in [2006 by Cynthia Dwork, Frank McSherry, Kobbi Nissim and Adam D. Smith](https://link.springer.com/chapter/10.1007/11681878_14), is a theoretical statement about the guessing probability of data being present in a dataset given stochastic measurements/queries of the dataset (intuitively: any information gained that is derived from the dataset).
-Some processes may naturally create stochastic measurements however in most cases callibrated noise is intentionally applied to a result of a measurement such that the measurement will be differentially private.
+Some processes may naturally create stochastic measurements; however, in most cases, calibrated noise is intentionally applied to a result of measurement such that the measurement will be differentially private.

-This framework of privacy ultimately relies on what you want the guessing probability to be and there is a natural trade-off between accuracy of a measurement and the guessing probability.
-Strictly speaking this guessing probability is parameterized by a coefficient ε.
-If ε is 0, measurement discloses no information about the data being in the dataset and so the guessing probability is uniform (50:50).
-If ε is infinite, than the measurement discloses with absolute certainty whether the data is present or not in the dataset.
+This privacy framework ultimately relies on what you want the guessing probability to be, and there is a natural trade-off between the accuracy of a measurement and the guessing probability.
+Strictly speaking, this guessing probability is parameterised by a coefficient ε.
+If ε is 0, the measurement discloses no information about the data being in the dataset, so the guessing probability is uniform (50:50).
+If ε is infinite, then the measurement discloses with absolute certainty whether the data is present or not in the dataset.

 $$ \epsilon \geq \ln \left( \frac{Pr[M(x) \in S]}{Pr[M(x') \in S]} \right) $$

-There is no golden rule in how you select an acceptable ε which you can deem "safe" and you will likely need to decide internally what you believe to be acceptable risk.
+There is no golden rule in selecting an acceptable ε which you can deem "safe”, and you will likely need to decide internally what you believe to be a reasonable risk.

-As a final note, the ε of multiple measurements/queries can interact in complicated ways.
-However, it is very easy to upper bound the worst case ε by the sum of all of the ε: $\epsilon = \sum_{i=0}^{n} \epsilon_i$
+Finally, the ε of multiple measurements/queries can interact in complicated ways.
+However, it is straightforward to upper bound the worst case ε by the sum of all of the ε: $\epsilon = \sum_{i=0}^{n} \epsilon_i$

 ```mermaid
 graph LR